How to boost your immune system

 Rather than spend a fortune on commercial products that have unproven benefits, what is more likely to keep you well (and your immune system functioning) is following these simple suggestions:

 Coming into a contact with a surface, object or person that’s been contaminated with bacteria and then touching your mouth, nose or eyes can lead you to picking up an infection.
 Wash your hands well before eating and always after the toilet, being in a public place or on public transport.
-According to Heather Leslie, director of infection prevention and control at Benenden Hospital, hand hygiene is vital for avoiding cross-infection.
-She says that drying hands after washing them well with soap is also vital as wet hands can help bacteria spread.
+Drying hands after washing them well with soap is also vital as wet hands can help bacteria spread.

-Stock up on lots of fresh fruit and vegetables in the winter months when it’s tempting to eat stodgier food.
+Stock up on fresh fruit and vegetables in the winter months when it’s tempting to eat stodgier food.
 Ensuring your body gets all the vitamins and minerals it needs will help avoid stress to your immune system.
-Eat lots of oranges or other fruit high in vitamin C such as kiwis, says Frida Harju-Westman, nutritionist at the global health app Lifesum.
+Eat oranges or other fruit high in vitamin C such as kiwis, says Frida Harju-Westman, nutritionist at the global health app Lifesum.

 “While the effectiveness of vitamin C is not proven to increase immunity, it is thought to increase the production of white blood cells, which are key when it comes to your body fighting infections,” said Harju-Westman, “Vitamin C is also a highly effective antioxidant, packed with nutrients that protect the body against reactive oxygen species, which are generated by immune cells to kill pathogens.
 Because our bodies don’t produce or store vitamin C, it is a good idea to add a daily intake to your diet.”